purpleidea/flabbergast/README.md

 View the [User Community](https://plus.google.com/communities/103010827049942376743).

+There is nothing so unutterably stupid that people won't waste their time on it. – Mark Rendle, [The Worst Programming Language Ever](http://skillsmatter.com/skillscasts/6088-the-worst-programming-language-ever).
+This was not explicitly about Flabbergast.

 ## Documentation

 There are two important pieces of documentation: the rather dry [language spec man page](flabbergast_language.7) and the friendly [manual](flabbergast-manual.md).